Top 15 Scala Libraries for Data Science in 2023

 DeepLearning4j (stars: 11900)

-Eclipse provides a whole ecosystem which should serve as a default deep learning tool for JVM.
-It is an end to end solution, meaning you can have raw data at the beginning, transform it, operate on it using complex neural networks and have some prediction at the end.
+Eclipse provides a whole ecosystem that should serve as a default deep learning tool for JVM.
+It is an end-to-end solution, meaning you can have raw data at the beginning, transform it, operate on it using complex neural networks and have some prediction at the end.
 To do this, the Eclipse team created a set of projects – each intended for different purposes.
-For example, we might use DL4J for some multi layer neural networks, ND4J for algebra operations or DataVec for ETL processes.
+For example, we might use DL4J for some multi-layer neural networks, ND4J for algebra operations or DataVec for ETL processes.

 BigDL (stars: 3700)